 Among these, the CPU and the GPU generate the most heat.

 It is normal and also necessary for the GPU to get hot.
-The GPU hardware poses resistance when electricity runs through the chips and circuits in the processor.
+The hardware poses resistance when electricity runs through the chips and circuits in the processor.
 This resistance generates heat.
-There will be no heat in the absence of resistance, which means the hardware is faulty and not working.
+There will be no heat without resistance, which means the hardware is faulty and not working.

 GPUs don’t get overheated identically.
-It is not unusual for some GPUs, especially the high-end graphics cards and data center processors, to reach temperatures ranging from 212°F to 221°F (100°C to 105°C) or beyond.
+It is not unusual for some, especially the high-end graphics cards and data center processors, to reach temperatures ranging from 212°F to 221°F (100°C to 105°C) or beyond.